Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/code-style.md

 ## Directory Structure

 It is composed mainly of the following folders:
-* app：user app folder
+* app: user app folder
-* demo：examples
+* demo: examples
 * include: header files
-* init：initilize code, do not edit
+* init: initilize code, do not edit
-* platform：lib files
+* platform: lib files

 You can find API in `include` folder, and examples in `demo` folder.